-Prescription painkillers addiction is never something people choose to go through.
-When taking their first prescription pain pills, most people truly believe they’ll only use them as their doctor’s direct.
+A prescription painkillers addiction is never something people choose to go through.
+When taking their first prescription pain pills, most people truly believe they will only use them as their doctor has directed.
 On the other hand, they may take pain pills that they purchase on the street because they suffer from undiagnosed mental conditions.
 There are many reasons why people start taking these drugs, never intending to become part of a nationwide wave of addiction.
+At Crestview Recovery, we are here to help you see the dangers of prescription painkiller addiction and to provide drug addiction treatment programs that can help you achieve sobriety.

 Why Prescription Painkillers Are So Addictive